 📌 Overview

-Using Ruby on Rails has helped make it possible to scale out and scale up, meeting the demands of millions of customers adding and viewing photos on millions of digital frames.
+Ruby on Rails has helped make it possible to scale out the database layer, meeting the demands of millions of Aura Frames customers enjoying their digital photo frames.

-In 2025, the team added more primary databases to scale peak write and read load ahead of Christmas Day.
-Rails helps manage pools of connections for each primary database, within the same codebase.
+In late 2025, the team added additional primary databases to expand capacity for peak write and read load ahead of Christmas Day, the busiest day of the year for the company.
+Rails manages queries and schema changes for each primary database within the same codebase, and now with the additional capacity of many primary databases.

-With 8 primary databases in total, each server instance can be vertically scaled up for peak load, and back down later for cost savings.
+With 8 primary databases in total, each server instance can be vertically scaled ahead of peak load.
+When load returns to normal levels, instances are scaled down for cost savings.

 Building With Ruby on Rails

-The Aura Frames platform has been built with Ruby on Rails since the beginning.
-Christmas 2025 was the busiest day of the year for the company and technical platform, serving a peak of 41 million API requests per second and processing a peak of 11.8 million background jobs per hour.
+The Aura Frames platform has been built with Ruby on Rails since the beginning (more than 10 years ago!).
+Christmas 2025 was the busiest day of the year for the company and technical platform, serving a peak of 41 million API requests per hour (~11.4K requests per second), and processing a peak of 11.8 million background jobs per hour (~3300 jobs/second).
+On the database side, the sum of DB peak transactions per second (TPS) was 226K.

-For an introduction to the Aura Frames company and products, please check out Part 1 of this series: Scaling RDS Postgres for Peak Christmas Traffic (#1 in App Store).
+For an introduction to the Aura Frames company and products, and a deeper dive on the Postgres side of things, please check out Part 1 of this series.

 Brief Recap from Part 1: Besides Ruby on Rails, Aura Frames uses PostgreSQL and AWS as key technologies.